Sly Cooper: Bentley's Hackpack (2013)

 Bentley's Hackpack is a collection of the various hacking mini-games found in the main campaign mode of Thieves in Time, with additional levels, challenges, and prizes.
 It was developed by Sanzaru Games and was released for PlayStation 3 and PlayStation Vita alongside Thieves in Time.
 This game is a part of Sony's cross-buy initiative, allowing purchasers of the PlayStation 3 version of the game to receive a free copy for the PlayStation Vita via the PlayStation Network.
 The game was released for the PlayStation 3 and PlayStation Vita in 2013.
 A port to iOS and Android was released in 2014.

 It received 7/10 from Destructoid.

 Related media

 Print

-A children's book titled, Sly Cooper: To Catch a Thief, was published by Scholastic Corporation on January 31, 2007.
-The novel was written by Michael Anthony Steele and the plot takes place in between Sly Cooper and the Thievius Racoonus and Sly 2: Band of Thieves.
+A children's book titled Sly Cooper: To Catch a Thief was published by Scholastic Corporation on January 31, 2007.
+The novel was written by Michael Anthony Steele and the plot takes place in between Sly Cooper and the Thievius Raccoonus and Sly 2: Band of Thieves.